 - They supplement the other protection systems viz. perimeter, network, endpoint, application & data security processes

-Doug Theis, Director of Market Strategy at Expedient stated the imperativeness of cybersecurity as follows:
+Doug Theis, Director of Market Strategy at Expedient stated the imperativeness of building an AI cybersecurity framework as follows:

-Artificial intelligence aids cybersecurity by improving methods of analysis & understanding of cybercrimes by the security experts.
-It enhances the cybersecurity technologies used by the organizations to combat cybercriminals & help keep an organization’s critical data, including the customers’ data safe.
+By employing Artificial intelligence i.e. AI cybersecurity frameworks, the B2B marketers can improve their methods of analysis & understanding of cybercrimes.
+AI cybersecurity technologies are used by organizations to combat cybercriminals & help keep an organization’s critical data, including the customers’ data safe.

-Artificial intelligence & machine learning demarcate the beginning of a new wave of technological development, revolutionizing the realm of information technology & data security & transcending it beyond the conventional signature-based pattern matching using antiviruses (AV).
+Artificial intelligence & machine learning demarcate the beginning of a new wave of technological development, revolutionizing the realm of information technology & data security & transcending it beyond the conventional signature-based pattern matching using antiviruses (AV) for the B2B marketers.

 Why Use AI & Machine Learning in the Cybersecurity framework